StephenHarrington/ethereum/private_network.md

 On main host:

 ```
-geth --datadir="/tmp/eth/private/01" -verbosity 6 --ipcdisable --port 30301 --rpcport 8101 --bootnodes "enode://STUFF@[::]:30301" --identity MainNode --nodiscover --networkid 9999 console 2>> /tmp/eth/private/01.log
+geth --datadir="/tmp/eth/private/01" -verbosity 6 --ipcdisable --port 30301 --rpcport 8101 --bootnodes "enode://PKEY@[::]:30301" --identity MainNode --nodiscover --networkid 9999 console 2>> /tmp/eth/private/01.log
 ```

-where ***STUFF*** is the hex hash in the output from ```bootnode -nodekey boot.key```.
-Make sure to replace the STUFF above with the output from bootnode!!
+where ***PKEY*** is the hex hash in the output from ```bootnode -nodekey boot.key```.
+Make sure to replace the PKEY above with the output from bootnode!!

 On peer: